Instructing a Barrister

 - Licensed conveyancers (with regard to the provision of conveyancing services)

 Licensed access is a licensing system whereby organisations or individuals who are suitable to instruct barristers because they have expertise in particular areas of the law can apply to the Bar Council to be licensed to instruct barristers directly in those areas.
 The licence can cover advice or representation or both and permit licensees to instruct barristers either on their own affairs or on behalf of their clients.

 We accept instructions from members of other professions and public bodies for advisory, tribunal and arbitration work, subject to various conditions and restrictions, under the Bar Standard Board's Licensed Access system.
 All of our barristers accept instructions under this system, subject always to the suitability of the work to the barrister's practice and areas of expertise.

-General information about Licensed Access (including rules, regulations, terms of work and lists of licensees) is available on the Bar Council's website, where you can also obtain further details on how to apply if you believe your organisation would benefit from a licence.
+General information about Licensed Access (including rules, regulations, terms of work and lists of licensees) is available on the Bar Council's website here, where you can also obtain further details on how to apply if you believe your organisation would benefit from a licence.

-Guidance on how to instruct a barrister through this scheme is available in Licensed Access Guidance - Handbook for Clients.
+Guidance on how to instruct a barrister through this scheme is available in Licensed Access Guidance - Handbook for Clients here.

-You can also download the Licensed Access Terms of Work.
+You can also download the Licensed Access Terms of Work here.

-Should you wish to make an enquiry about a licensed access case, please contact our Clerks.
+Should you wish to make an enquiry about a licensed access case or obtain a quote for legal services, please contact our Clerks.